-Goodwill from the merger of FEO media AB is depreciated on a straight-line basis over the estimated useful life, which is estimated to amount to five years.
+Goodwill from the merger of FEO media AB is fully depreciated.
+It was depreciated on a straight-line basis over the estimated useful life, which was estimated to amount to five years.
 Depreciation of merger goodwill is reported in the income statement in the item "Depreciation and impairments of tangible and intangible non-current assets".